jodconverter/jodconverter/README.md

 gradlew clean build -x test -x integTest distZip
 ```

-## Thanks To...
+## Credits...

-I cannot say exactly where you could find some similitude between my source code and the one of these forks/projects but here are my favorite/inspiration forks/projects:
+Here are my favorite/inspiration forks/projects:

 - [XWiki fork](https://github.com/xwiki/jodconverter): Nice choice if you can afford using the SIGAR tools (which I couldn't sadly).
+The **filter** package is strongly inspired by this project.
 - [Nuxeo fork](https://github.com/nuxeo/jodconverter): Nice choice if you don't want to use SIGAR and don't came across an unresponsive office process following a timeout exception that drives you crazy.
 - [documents4j project](https://github.com/documents4j/documents4j): Nice choice if you want 100% perfect conversion using MS Office.
 But work only on Windows out of the box (Local implementation) and not totally free (since MS Office is not free).
+The new "job" package is strongly inspired by this project.

 ### A special thanks to:

-[@michelole](https://github.com/michelole) who created a pull request in these two forks with a stress test that made my office process to crash every times!
-I don't know him but my first commit was when I was able to build my things with his stress test on!!
+[@michelole](https://github.com/michelole) who created a pull request in these two forks with a [stress test](https://github.com/sbraconnier/jodconverter/blob/master/jodconverter-core/src/integTest/java/org/jodconverter/StressITest.java) that made my office process to crash every times!
+My first commit was when I was able to build my things with his stress test on!!

 ## Original JODConverter